CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database-unsubscribe.md

-# REST API: requesting unsubscribe settings
+# REST API: GET database unsubscribe

 Every database has the option to set unsubscribe behaviour.
 When Copernica’s servers receive an unsubscription, the unsubscribe behaviour determines what happens with the profile: should it be edited or removed?

 You can request your settings using the following URL: